fossabot/panther/README.md

 If you haven't already, [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) your AWS region and credentials.

 Then deploying is as simple as `mage deploy`!
-You will be prompted to enter an email for the initial admin user unless it's already set in [panther_config.yml](deployments/panther_config.yml).
+You will be prompted to enter a name and email for the initial admin user.
+Once the deploy is complete, that email will receive a link to sign in.

-NOTE: The initial deploy will take 10-15 minutes, and the `deploy` command may timeout before the stack is actually finished.
+> NOTE: The initial deploy will take 10-15 minutes, and the `deploy` command may timeout before the stack is actually finished.
 Check the AWS CloudFormation console for the status of your deployment.

-Once the deploy is complete, you should have received an email with your initial login credentials.
-Visit the `LoadBalancerUrl` in the `panther-app` stack outputs to sign in!

 ### Integration Testing